-For work worth less than 10% of the final grade, the instructor will consider requests for academic consideration on medical grounds made in a timely manner in writing or by appointment in office hours.
+For work worth less than 10% of the final grade, the instructor will consider requests for academic consideration on medical grounds made in a timely manner in writing or during office hours.
 Such requests need not be accompanied by documentation.
 The instructor may decide to require documentation be submitted to the appropriate Academic Counselling office.